digital-land/service-handbook/docs/what-we-do/collecting-data.md

 Data providers can use the sub-service to [prepare, provide and maintain planning data](https://submit.planning.data.gov.uk/) with clear steps and actionable feedback provided along the way.
 The sub-service gives local authorities a view of data about their area from other sources, allowing them to ensure the most accurate and up-to-date data is available.

-The sub-service also provides first-line support for the wider service.
+The sub-service also maintains and operates data processing, providing live support for the wider service.

 ## Capabilities